meanstream-io/docs/README.md

 MeanStream was born out of the need to create complex, yet reliable macros for Blackmagic Design ATEM switchers.
 While tools exist that communicate with ATEM switchers over the network to manipulate switcher settings, MeanStream chooses the built-in macro functionality as a foundation to managing different ATEM settings that provides the necessary stability and performance to run animations smoothly.
 ATEM switchers allow the creation of macros by either recording configuration changes the user makes via the provided software or by writing and importing macros in XML format.
 MeanStream’s purpose is to produce macros in the XML format which can then be imported into ATEM devices.

+# What Do I Need?

+**Mandatory: Blackmagic Design ATEM:**

+There is only one thing, you really really need and that's a supported Blackmagic Design ATEM switcher.
+MeanStream mainly generates macros for ATEM switchers that can be triggered in mulitple ways including Blackmagic Design's ATEM Software Control application.

+Supported ATEM switchers include:

+- ATEM Mini
+- ATEM Mini Pro
+- ATEM Mini Pro ISO
+- ATEM Mini Extreme
+- ATEM Mini Extreme ISO
+- ATEM 1 M/E Constellation HD
+- ATEM 2 M/E Constellation HD
+- ATEM 4 M/E Constellation HD
+- ATEM 2 M/E Production Studio 4K
+- ATEM Constellation 8K in 4K mode

+**Optional: Bitfocus Companion**

+In addition to ATEM macros, MeanStream generates configuration for Bitfocus Companion which can be used to project buttons and pages of buttons onto, for example, an Elgato Stream Deck.

+**Optional: Elgato Streamdeck**

+MeanStream works with the 15 button and the 32 button Stream Deck.

 # Quick Start

 1. Go to https://meanstream.io and create an account.
 An account is necessary to keep